 Air pollution is a major environmental risk to health.
-Research by King’s College London estimated that it contributed to around 9,500 deaths in London in 2010.
+Research by Imperial College London estimated that it contributed to around 4,100 deaths in London in 2019.

 Both short and long-term exposure to pollutants has been proven to cause and exacerbate illnesses ranging from eczema and itchy eyes to asthma, cancer and lung disease.